-The policy aims for ancient semi-natural oak-beech woods lead to general principles for management.
+The policy aims for beech-ash woods lead to general principles for management:

 • Maintain semi-natural woodland types.

 Management should be based on growing species native to the site and appropriate to the pattern of soils within the site.
 Existing abundant species should remain a significant component.